 Enhance your clinical knowledge, build leadership skills and learn the latest advances in wound, ostomy & continence issues while meeting new colleagues to share best practice.
 Plenary, concurrent and workshop education sessions will provide you with the opportunity to learn from top experts in the field relating to all patient populations and practice settings.
 This is a good way to earn continuous learning hours to apply to C.N.A Certification WOCC(C)Read More

 Looking for continuous learning in wound, ostomy and continence issues through exposure to National experts focused on interesting topics?
-Participate in a NSWOC Webinar and grow your knowledge through the interactive elements in the ability to give, receive and discuss information in real-time or to view at your convenience in the Webinar Library.Read More
+Become and NSWOCC member and participate in an NSWOC Webinar to grow your knowledge through the interactive elements in the ability to give, receive and discuss information in real-time or to view at your convenience in our webinar library in the members-only section of the website.

 I graduated from the Wound, Ostomy and Continence WOC-EP program in 2015 and this competency based program has helped me in my role as a Tissue Viability Nurse in the U.K..
 As a Canadian NSWOC working abroad, my NSWOCC Membership not only provides me with information on current best practice, it helps me stay connected with Canadian colleagues and has assisted me in obtaining international information on skin tears through ISTAP.Julia Harris, RN, BN, NSWOC